A primal-dual flow for affine constrained convex optimization: Numerical Experiments

 \subsubsection{Accelerated primal-dual methods}

 There are some well-known accelerated primal-dual methods for solving the discrete ROF model \cref{eq:rof-dis}.
-Here, we choose two baseline algorithms: the accelerated primal-dual hybrid gradient (A-PDHG) method \cite[Algorithm 2]{chambolle_first-order_2011} and the accelerated alternating direction method of multipliers (A-ADMM) \cite[Algorithm 2]{Xu2017}.
-Ergodic convergence rate $O(1/k^2)$ is achieved by those two methods.
-For completeness, we list them as below. \begin{itemize} \item {\bf A-PDHG method \cite[Algorithm 2]{chambolle_first-order_2011}}~~This method starts from the minimax formulation of \cref{eq:min-u}:
+Here, we choose two baseline algorithms: the primal-dual hybrid gradient (PDHG) method \cite[Algorithm 2]{chambolle_first-order_2011} and the accelerated alternating direction method of multipliers (A-ADMM) \cite[Algorithm 2]{Xu2017}.
+Ergodic convergence rate $\mathcal O(1/k^2)$ is achieved by those two methods.
+For completeness, we list them as below. \begin{itemize} \item {\bf PDHG method \cite[Algorithm 2]{chambolle_first-order_2011}}~~This method starts from the minimax formulation of \cref{eq:min-u}:

 where

 More precisely, it reads as follows: given $\sigma_0=0,\,\bm \lambda_0\in\R^{2mn}$ and $u_{-1} = u_0\in\R^{mn}$, do the iteration

 where $\tau_0\theta_0\nm{A}^2\leqslant 1$ with $\nm{A}^2\leqslant 8$ (cf. \cite{chambolle_algorithm_2004}).
 Thanks to Moreau's identity \cref{eq:moreau-id}, for all $\theta>0$, we have $\prox_{\theta \psi^*}(\bm \lambda) =(v\odot\sigma(\bm \lambda),w\odot\sigma(\bm \lambda))$, where $\sigma(\bm \lambda):=1-\tau(v,w)$ with $\tau(v,w)$ being defined by \cref{eq:tau}.
 0.2cm \item {\bf A-ADMM \cite[Algorithm 2]{Xu2017}}~~Applying this method to problem \cref{eq:rof-dis-x-y-z} leads to the iteration: given $\theta\geqslant \nm{A}^2,\lambda_0=0,\,\bm p_0\in\R^{2mn}$ and $u_0\in\R^{mn}$, compute